dexecutor/dexecutor-ignite/README.md

 If you need help using Dexecutor feel free to drop an email or create an issue in github.com (preferred)

 ## Contributions
-To help Dexecutor development you are encouraged to provide
+To help Dexecutor development you are encouraged to
-* Suggestion/feedback/Issue
+* Provide suggestion/feedback/Issue
 * pull requests for new features
 * Star :star2: the project